ALPHAINVESTO

 OCO Order (One-Cancels-the-Other)

 A paired order where triggering your stop-loss automatically cancels your take-profit, and vice versa.
-Essential for hands-free signal execution.
+Essential for hands-free trade execution.
 See our complete order types guide.

 Limit Order